Precipitous Labour – Causes, Symptoms, and Risks

 Risks and Complications of Precipitate Labour

-Any birthing plan that you made can be thrown out of the window since you will most likely not be able to recover enough to implement them when you are experiencing precipitate labour.
+Any birthing plan that you made can be thrown out of the window since you will most likely not be able to recover enough to implement it when you are experiencing precipitate labour.
 It is especially risky because there is not enough time to get to the hospital to deliver the baby in a sterile environment.
+According to a study published in the European Journal of Obstetrics & Gynecology and Reproductive Biology, precipitate labour is associated with higher rates of maternal complications (5).
 Here are some more risks precipitate labour can pose for the mother and the child:

 - The mother’s vagina and cervix could get damaged due to tearing and lacerations during labour.